confused-ace-noises/fast-array-rs/README.md

 ## Advanced notes
 This library includes methods for the more advanced and low-level folks too;
-There are plenty of unsafe methods for direct allocation, not checked indexing, or
+There are plenty of unsafe methods for direct allocation, not checked indexing, or even skipping borrow checker rules, so use those methods sparingly and wisely.

 ***